InteresTHINGS-ygt/PersonalityValues/README.md

-# PersonalityValues
+# IdentityExposed
-The PersonalityValues Personality Test measures your Personality Deca (Big Five x 2 Facets per trait) and it gives you the closest matches for a wide variety of categories such as MBTI, Enneagram, Hogwarts, Political, etc.
+The IdentityExposed Personality Test measures your Personality Deca (Big Five x 2 Facets per trait) and it gives you the closest matches for a wide variety of categories such as MBTI, Enneagram, Hogwarts, Political, etc.

 Extraversion: Passive vs Assertive / Quiet vs Enthusiastic